 using an apartment buzzer

-Installed in multi-tenant buildings around the world, apartment buzzer systems are one of the most common building entry systems.
+Installed in multi-tenant buildings worldwide, apartment buzzer systems are among the most common building entry systems.
 Typically seen in multifamily properties, apartment buzzers allow residents to open doors for visitors without leaving their apartments.
-But have you ever wondered about the buzzing sound they make and where it comes from?
-In this post, we share everything you need to know about that apartment buzzer sound.
+But have you ever wondered about their buzzing sound and where it comes from?
+In this post, we share everything you need about that apartment buzzer sound.

 Below, we explain: